Magic: The Gathering – Puzzle Quest: Game currency

-Mana Jewels

 Mana Jewels are used to purchase the Elite Pack, which offers a single card.
 This pack guarantees a Mythic, and has a chance of a Masterpiece card.
 Every 2 weeks, a new selection of Mythic and Masterpiece cards will be available through the Elite Pack in the Vault.
-The current rotation of cards can be viewed by clicking the "View Cards" info button.
-A single Elite Pack costs 400 Mana Jewels.

 Daily rewards

 Magic: the Gathering – Puzzle Quest has a daily rewards system that rewards players with game currency or booster packs for logging in each day.

-The rewards follow a 30 day pattern of progressively greater rewards over a calendar month:
+The rewards follow a 30 day pattern of progressively greater rewards over a calendar month.

-Runes > Gold > Crystals > Runes > Booster Pack

-A player that collects 21 rewards on a specific calendar month will also get a special card in addition to the 21st daily reward.

-The rewards are based on the calendar month and will reset back to Day 1 at the start of each month.